Still - conversations for sustainability leaders

 What shall we talk about?

 I have seen how much people benefit from being able to think aloud in coaching conversations.
 I have also seen how much people benefit from comparing their own experience, seeing different ways of framing things and exploring ideas about ways forward with peers.
-Still will combine these things, making peer learning available in smaller groups and smaller chunks, where the atmosphere is more like coaching.
+Still combines these things, making peer learning available in smaller groups and smaller chunks, where the atmosphere is more like coaching.

 what will you get out of it?